athenalabs/acorn-player/docs/shells.md

 # Shells

 An acorn shell is an implementation of acorn's wrapping functionality for a single type of media.
-Said type can can be anything from an image or PDF to a YouTube video.
+Said type can be anything from an image or PDF to a YouTube video.
 A shell can even wrap a collection (or a playlist) of child shells, as with MultiShell.

 Each shell is implemented as an independent module where the shell object in question ultimately inherits from acorn.shells.Shell (defined in [shell.js](/athenalabs/acorn-player/blob/master/js/src/shells/shell.js)).
 The inheritance hierarchy of the shells currently supported is the following: